Anne Howard

 Last Edited=16 Sep 2006

-Elizabeth Uvedale was baptised on 8 June 1646 at Wickham, Hampshire, England.2 She was the daughter of Sir William Uvedale and Hon.
-Victoria Cary.1 She married, firstly, Sir William Berkeley before 1668.1 She married, secondly, Edward Howard, 2nd Earl of Carlisle, son of Charles Howard, 1st Earl of Carlisle and Anne Howard, on 27 April 1668.1 She died on 15 December 1696 at age 50 at Wickham, Hampshire, England, from breast cancer.2 She was buried on 30 December 1696 at Wickham, Hampshire, England.2 Her will (dated 7 December 1696) was probated on 3 February 1696/97.2
+Elizabeth Uvedale was baptised on 8 June 1646 at Wickham, Hampshire, EnglandG.2 She was the daughter of Sir William Uvedale and Hon.
+Victoria Cary.1 She married, firstly, Sir William Berkeley before 1668.1 She married, secondly, Edward Howard, 2nd Earl of Carlisle, son of Charles Howard, 1st Earl of Carlisle and Hon.
+Anne Howard, on 27 April 1668.1 She died on 15 December 1696 at age 50 at Wickham, Hampshire, EnglandG, from breast cancer.2 She was buried on 30 December 1696 at Wickham, Hampshire, EnglandG.2 Her will (dated 7 December 1696) was proven (by probate) on 3 February 1696/97.2

 From before 1668, her married name became Berkeley.1 From 27 April 1668, her married name became Howard.
-As a result of her marriage, Elizabeth Uvedale was styled as Countess of Carlisle on 24 February 1685.
+After her marriage, Elizabeth Uvedale was styled as Countess of Carlisle on 24 February 1685.

 Children of Elizabeth Uvedale and Edward Howard, 2nd Earl of Carlisle